How To Cope When You’re Low on Energy

 At the very least you should make time daily, preferably a few times throughout the day, to escape to a quiet, darkened room for a few minutes to just recharge and give your senses a rest.
 It really does help!

 For most high achievers it is very hard to ask for help or accept it when offered.
 We like to do things ourselves and do our best in everything.
-The problem is that with ME/CFS, you would be doing more harm than good is you tried to do everything yourself.
+The problem is that with ME and CFS, you would be doing more harm than good if you tried to do everything yourself.
 You need help.

 If you live with family in the house, it's time to teach the children how to sort the laundry and do the washing up.
 Your other half should already be helping you out and if not, it is vital that you stress the damage that will occur if you keep pushing.

-The important thing to remember is that bathing is an extremely high exertion activity which sometimes includes washing hair and shaving as well as getting undressed, dried and dressed again!
-It’s a huge workout for somebody with ME/CFS!
+The important thing to remember is that bathing is an extremely high exertion activity which sometimes includes washing hair and shaving as well as getting to the bathroom, getting undressed, climbing into the tub, drying off and getting dressed again!
+It's a huge workout for somebody with ME/CFS!

 You might feel embarrassed or fearful the first time you use a wheelchair or walking frame, but the freedom it allows you and the effect it has on your symptoms and independence is worth it and those initial negative emotions soon vanish!

-Online communities are really helpful in helping spoonies come to terms with a new diagnosis.
-Not only do you find other people who know and understand exactly what you’re going through, but also the wealth of invaluable information, advice and experience that only other spoonies will have.
+Online communities are really effective in helping people with chronic illness come to terms with a new diagnosis.
+Not only do you find other people who know and understand exactly what you're going through, but there's also the wealth of invaluable information, advice and experience that only other patients will have.

-These groups are where you find “expert patients”.
-People who can give you the most accurate advice when it comes to ME/CFS because this condition is so widely misunderstood in the medical field that doctors are often left frustrated and unable to help patients at all apart from prescribing pain killers.
+These groups are where you find "expert patients".
+People who can give you the most accurate advice when it comes to ME/CFS because this condition is so widely misunderstood in the medical field that doctors are often left frustrated and unable to help patients at all apart from prescribing pain killers, sleeping aids and antidepressants.
 The practical advice on managing life with ME comes only from patients who have lived it.

 Be careful not to linger in groups where the focus is on rants and moaning about symptoms without any positive advice and feedback from more experienced patients.
 There are some wonderfully positive groups out there, but they are few and far between.